bhebert/TheZeroBetaRate/README.md

 	f) close and re-open matlab, then run Bootstrap.m

-		i) for unknown reasons, this can "hang" if you don't close and re-open matlab ii) this takes roughly 3-6 minutes per bootstrap rep per core.
-So 1000 reps on a single-core machine will take about 3 days.
-A 10-core machine will take about 7 hours, and a 48 core machine will take under 90 minutes. iii) consider setting up the parallel pool first, to use the correct number of cores available.
+		i) for unknown reasons, this can "hang" if you don't close and re-open matlab ii) this takes roughly 3-6 minutes per bootstrap rep per core on our machines.
+So 1000 x 2 reps (the default) on a single-core machine will take about 6 days.
+A 10-core machine will take about 15 hours, and a 48 core machine will take about 3 hrs. iii) consider setting up the parallel pool first, to use the correct number of cores available.
 E.g. "parpool(48);" followed by "run Bootstrap.m".
 Otherwise, it will use the matlab default, which may be fewer cores than are available on your machine.

 	g) run BootstrapGraphs.m